Cynoponticus ferox

-The Guinean pike conger (Cynoponticus ferox) is an eel in the family Muraenesocidae (pike congers).
+Cynoponticus ferox, the Guinean pike conger, is an eel in the family Muraenesocidae (pike congers).
 It was described by Oronzio Gabriele Costa in 1846.
 It is a marine, subtropical eel which is known from the eastern Atlantic Ocean, including Gibraltar, the western Mediterranean, and Angola.
 It dwells at a depth range of 10 to 100 m; larger individuals are usually found from 75 to 100 m.
 It inhabits sand and mud substrates on the continental shelf.
 Males can reach a maximum total length of 200 cm, but more commonly reach a TL of 150 cm.

 The Guinean pike conger's diet consists of finfish, mollusks, and shrimp such as Penaeus notialis.
 It is of commercial use to fisheries.